 We offer a variety of resource teachers throughout the week.
 Children enjoy weekly creative movement and music classes.
 Our Pre-K students have physical education instruction, weekly Hebrew and computer classes.
 Our afternoon programming is chock full of learning for our Pre-K children.
 Thematic enrichments and a variety of sport activities are offered.

 What our parents have to say:

 “You know how they say that there is no place like home?
 That is how I feel whenever I am in the CECE.
 I always joke with my husband that I want to have more children just so I never have to leave the CECE community.
 There is no other place where my kids are happier or where I feel they are safer.
 The teachers and staff there are some of the most warm, welcoming and loving people with whom I have interacted with in my lifetime.
 My children are my life and the CECE is a place where I know that they are loved.” - CECE Parent of 3

-Please refer to the links on the side of this page for class descriptions, parent resources & important forms, frequently asked questions, and to learn about our summer camp, too.
+Please refer to the links on the side of this page for class descriptions, parent resources, school calendar & important forms, frequently asked questions, and to learn about our summer camp, too.
 We are always here to answer any questions you may have, 215-646-8869.